-- (1) If any property or right, other than immovable property situate in Hong Kong, is vested in the Government under section 740(1), the Registrar may, on his or her own initiative or on written application by a person interested in the property or right, disclaim the Government's title to the property or right by a notice of disclaimer. - (2) If the Registrar disclaims the Government's title to any property or right on his or her own initiative, the Registrar must do so within 3 years after the date on which the fact that the property or right is vested in the Government under section 740(1) first came to the Registrar's notice. - (3) If the Registrar disclaims the Government's title to any property or right on application by a person, the Registrar must do so within 3 months after the Registrar's receipt of the application. - (4) A notice of disclaimer is of no effect if it is signed after the end of the period within which the Government's title to the property or right must be disclaimed under subsection (2) or (3). - (5) If a notice of disclaimer contains a statement that- - (a) the fact that the property or right is vested in the Government under section 740(1) first came to the Registrar's notice on a date specified in the statement; or the statement is sufficient evidence of the matter stated in it unless the contrary is proved.
+- (1) If any property or right, other than immovable property situate in Hong Kong, is vested in the Government under section 15.9(1), the Registrar may, on his or her own initiative or on written application by a person interested in the property or right, disclaim the Government's title to the property or right by a notice of disclaimer. - (2) If the Registrar disclaims the Government's title to any property or right on his or her own initiative, the Registrar must do so within 3 years after the date on which the fact that the property or right is vested in the Government under section 15.9(1) first came to the Registrar's notice. - (3) If the Registrar disclaims the Government's title to any property or right on application by a person, the Registrar must do so within whichever of the following periods ends first -

+- (a) 3 years after the date on which the fact that the property or right is vested in the Government under section 15.9(1) first came to the Registrar's notice; - (b) 3 months after the Registrar's receipt of the application. - (4) A notice of disclaimer is of no effect if it is signed after the end of the period within which the Registrar must disclaim the Government's title to the property or right. - (5) If a notice of disclaimer contains a statement that - (a) the fact that the property or right is vested in the Government under section 15.9(1) first came to the Registrar's notice on a date specified in the statement; or - (b) no application for a disclaimer with respect to the property or right was received by the Registrar before a date specified in the statement, the statement is sufficient evidence of the matter stated in it unless the contrary is proved.